Good Morning, Miami: Production

-The sitcom was filmed at CBS Studio Center's Stage 16 The theme song, entitled "Once in a Lifetime", is played by John Rzeznik of the Goo Goo Dolls.
+The sitcom was filmed at CBS Studio Center's Stage 16.
+The theme song, entitled "Once in a Lifetime", is played by John Rzeznik of the Goo Goo Dolls.
 In the second season, exterior footage of NBC affiliate WPTV-TV's studio complex in West Palm Beach, Florida, was used to portray the exteriors of the fictional Good Morning, Miami studios.

 In the original, unaired test Pilot the part of Gavin was played by actor Burke Moses.
 The part of Penny was played by an uncredited actress and the character was completely different.

 Episodes

+Series overview

 During the original run of the series, the first episodes were broadcast out of intended production order by NBC as the series struggled in the ratings.
 First, completely discarding the episode titled, "It Didn't Happen One Night," then failing to run the Christmas themed episode until the second week of January, after first running another new episode during the first week of January.

 Despite renewing the series, only half of the second season was ever broadcast in the United States by NBC.
 The entire series was aired on TG4 in Ireland several times in a daily morning time slot.
 Channel 4 UK also broadcast the entire series.